 Hoist Finance has had a significant presence in Poland since 2011.
 Along with strong economic growth, consumer lending in Poland has grown strongly over the past ten years.
 Consequently, levels of consumer NPLs have grown correspondingly over the same period and Polish banks have been quick to adopt portfolio sales as a standard measure at the end of their credit cycles.
 Until 2014, Hoist Finance fully outsourced its collections in Poland.
 On 31 December 2014, Hoist Finance acquired Navi Lex (whose name was subsequently changed to Hoist Polska), one of Hoist Finance's debt servicing partners in Poland.
-During the second quarter of 2016, Hoist Polska established a second platform in Gdańsk.
+In the second quarter of 2018, the Group acquired a performing loan portfolio including a small platform in Warsaw.

-During the financial year ending 31 December 2017, the Group had an average of 177 full-time employees in Poland.
+During the financial year ending 31 December 2018, the Group had an average of 273 full-time employees in Poland.